neurobin/MT7630E/README.md

  * Open terminal in this directory or cd to this directory from terminal
  * Type ./install.sh and hit Enter
  * Put your password and wait to finish the process
+ *

-N.B: The driver will automatically load at startup....
+ The driver will automatically load at startup....

+N.B: Do not double click on the file and select "run in terminal or run", that won't work..